WEST CARLETON FAMILY HEALTH TEAM

 NUTRITION

-• Mediterranean Diet Adherence Screener: A validated tool designed to assess your current adherence to the Mediterranean eating pattern.
+• Mediterranean Diet Screener: A validated tool designed to assess how well your current eating matches the Mediterranean eating pattern.
 Complete this questionnaire to get started on making dietary changes.

 • Eating the Mediterranean Way